n0obit4/ctf-writeups/TryHackMe/BaseFuck/README.md

 We create a script and there automatized it.

-("https://github.com/n0obit4/CTF/TryHackMe/BaseFuck/")The script is here in the repository
+The script is [here]("https://github.com/n0obit4/CTF/TryHackMe/BaseFuck/") in the repository.